 If you have suffered a severe injury due to the carelessness, recklessness, or negligence of a property owner the Philadelphia personal injury lawyers of Reiff & Bily may be able to fight for you.
 For more than 36 years, Pennsylvanians and Philadelphians have trusted the attorneys of Reiff & Bily to fight for compensation for serious injuries.

-What Are Common Types of Premises Liability Accidents?
+Common Types of Premises Liability Injuries

 Since a premise liability accident can include nearly any accidental injury that occurs on the land or property of another individual, there are a significant number of injuries that can occur.
 For instance, a shopper at a retail store or well-regarded supermarket may nevertheless suffer a serious injury when unbalanced products stacked on a shelf avalanche to the ground.
 Here, an array of injuries can be inflicted ranging from a concussion or traumatic brain injury due to the falling boxes to broken bones and other serious injuries that are sustained after a fall.